ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - kdf_id: Depends on the JOSE-HPKE algorithm used.
 - aead_id: Depends on the JOSE-HPKE algorithm used.
 - info: By default, an empty string.
 Application MAY specify some other value.
-TBD: The existing JWE specifications do not provide a mechanism to include application context as AAD.
-Addressing this limitation exclusively for HPKE, while not applying similar measures to other algorithms, introduces an asymmetry in how messages are bound to their origin.
-This inconsistency could create potential vulnerabilities by differing security assurances across cryptographic algorithms.
-Why is this required just for JWE HPKE ?
 - aad: The Recipient Context.
 - pt: The CEK.